XXYZB/VSNet/README.md

 ![alt text](https://github.com/XXYZB/VSNet/blob/main/mask.png)

+## Dataset Availability:
-## Please Note: The dataset is available upon request.
+<span style="color: purple;"> The dataset is available upon request.
 To obtain access, please fill out the provided chart and send it to us via email.
-We will process your request and share the dataset accordingly.
+We will process your request and share the dataset accordingly. </span>

 ## Introduction